Automattic/themes/pixl/readme.txt

 == Description ==

-Description: Pixl is a Tumblr Inspired Theme
+Description: Pixl is a simple yet opinionated blogging theme inspired by websites of the nineties.

 == Changelog ==